Kernix13/tower/README.md

 Check out the notes on `composer` at the bottom of `README_S.md` on composer.
 I may need to install composer as I make changes to my styles so that they are reflected in `style-rtl.css`.

-You can also check the [Underscores repo](https://github.com/Automattic/underscores.me) to see their files, or download a version from [their website](https://underscores.me/) t get a copy of those files.
+You can also check the [Underscores repo](https://github.com/Automattic/underscores.me) to see their files, or download a version from [their website](https://underscores.me/) to get a copy of those files.

 ## Template Files

-Pertinent notes here
+Notes on the various files:

+1. **`date.php`**: I included it but I have no intention of added links to the dates for my blog posts.
+It's not a blog based site and I will not be writing a ton of articles.
+1. **`comments.php`**: Same as for date.php - I will not have comments enabled for any of my posts so no need to actually call it.

+### Template files for child themes

+These are the templates that would be ideal for customization:

+1. `author.php`:
+1. `category.php`:
+1. `template-full-width.php`:

 ## Template-Parts Files